Open

 September 2022

-The first Task Force is launched to investigate the ORD landscape within the Health and Life Science cluster and provide the basis for StraCo to develop strategic options aimed at advancing ORD within each specific cluster.
+The first Task Force is launched to investigate the ORD landscape within the Health and Life Sciences cluster and provide the basis for StraCo to develop strategic orientations aimed at advancing ORD within each specific cluster.

 January 2023